Sudz24/TripAtEase/README.md

 # TripAtEase - Chat Bot
-TripAtEase is a mocked Travel Agency company.
-The application has been developed to provide a Chat Bot service from the company for the users.
+TripAtEase is a mocked travel agency company.
+The application has been developed to provide a chat bot service from the company for the users.

 ## Tech Stack